Brian-Masse/Recall/README.md

 - added a way to select and move events to different days
 - added a way to favorite and view favorited events
 - added a way to change the date of a single event
+- added a way to recall events by length

 CHANGES: